 the Ecobed with treated water, shut the beds down as above, and restart

-I use a small household inline water filter to remove chlorine from
+I use a small household inline water filtering system to remove chlorine from

 treated mains water when I run out of tank water.
 It seems to work fine

-Ecobeds' biology, but it costs about AU$90 dollars for every 6500 litres
+Ecobeds' biology, but it costs about AU$90 dollars for filtration cartridges to treat 6500 litres

 option is to aerate a tank load of treated water to drive off the

 chlorine.
 The guys at the Soil Foodweb Inc use this technique before using treated water to make aerated compost tea.
 They use 5% homemade humic acid (compost extract) to neutralise other chemical contaminants.

 use a bubbler to make aerated compost tea using rainwater.
 If I decided to use this type of equipment to decontaminate mains water, I would need to scale up my equipment to handle much larger